 Huo Yuanjia – The Man The Myth

 With so many stories floating around about the formation of Chin Woo, and Huo Yuanjia, both have become the stuff of legends, making it difficult to separate fact from fiction.
 Everything from the role of the school in igniting the Chinese revolution to Huo Yuanjia’s incredible David vs Goliath battles have been portrayed and mythologised to some extent from Bruce Lee’s “Fist of Fury” to Jet Li’s “Fearless”.
-Glen’s doesn’t shy away in tackling this subject but what makes his approach a more evocative read is his examination into their commonalty in the message they both convey.
+Glen doesn’t shy away in tackling this subject but what makes his approach a more evocative read is his examination into their commonalty in the message they both convey.

 The Ultimate Chin Woo Guide

 “Fearless” is more than just a historical record or personal journey but more of a complete set of work in one book.
 Glen doesn’t just examine the history of Chin Woo he provides a thorough guide to the history and basics of Chinese Kung Fu from styles to meditative practices.
 With such a vast history to encapsulate in one book, Glen has managed the intricate balance of summary and relevant detail making it ideal for the novice looking to learn all about Kung-Fu.
 This overview also places Chin Woo in the much larger historical perspective so that we can see its influence in modern Kung-Fu.
-This sort of dwarfs the chapters that examine Chin Woo techniques, weapons and forms but doesn’t detract in giving readers interested in method a real taste of the wushu system’s varied and dynamic distinction.
+This sort of dwarfs the chapters that examine Chin Woo techniques, weapons and forms but doesn’t detract in giving readers interested in method a real taste of art's varied and dynamic distinctions.

 All in all “Fearless; the story of Chin Woo Kung-Fu” is a complete work with something for everyone, be it the personal story of how Chin Woo changed its author’s life, to delving into its history and the intricacies of practice - a one stop reference of fascinating history and inspiration of the school and its founders impact on modern martial arts practice and philosophy.